ckammerl/Run-Planner/_PRESS-RELEASE.md

   It can also generate a route for you based off of the mapmyrun api.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
   "Why spend time thinking about what to wear when we can tell you what to wear."

 ## How to Get Started ##
-  > Describe how easy it is to get started.
   Open up run-helper, type in your route(or your location) and let us do the rest!

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
   "I don't know what to wear for my run in two days 200 miles away!
 I need help!"

-## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.